 - Student surnames S-T-U-V-W-X-Y-Z

 McGill Library Catalogue of Supervised Research Projects

-Copies of all Supervised Research Projects are held in the McGill Library system, which features a more detailed catalogue record for each project but which can only be accessed via this not-so-user-friendly catalogue.
+Copies of all Supervised Research Projects are held at the McGill Library, which features a more detailed catalogue record for each project.

 For SRPs completed after 2008, full text versions are available online in the eScholarship@McGill repository.

 For SRPs completed prior to 2011, print copies can be found through the Library catalogue.